Gitling01/QuakeReport/README.md

 # QuakeReport
-An app displaying data from the USGS API -- created alongside Udacity's "Android Basics" course
+An app displaying data from the USGS API

 ## Screenshots
 <p float="left">